White porcelain incense burner with butterfly design by Kyunghee Shin

-The Artist
+The artist

 Her objects are designed to be held, with a focus on softness, organic forms, and an enveloping presence.
-This approach resonates with the heritage of baekja, Korean white porcelain, through an emphasis on surface, light, and great restraint in decoration.
-Kyunghee develops a personal language, rooted in daily use and a direct relationship between the object, the hand, and the space in which it is situated.
-Her work has been featured in numerous exhibitions, particularly in Korea and Japan.
-Read our article on Kyunghee Shin.
+This approach echoes the heritage of baekja, Korean white porcelain, through an emphasis on surface, light, and a great restraint in decoration.
+Kyunghee develops a personal language, rooted in daily use and a direct relationship between the object, the hand, and the space it inhabits.
+Her work has been the subject of numerous exhibitions, particularly in Korea and Japan.
+To learn more about Kyunghee's work, you can read our dedicated article.

-Technique and Decoration
+Technique and decoration

 Usage

 Incense can then be used in two ways.
-A stick can be planted vertically in the ash or laid flat directly on the surface (for short sticks).
+A stick can be placed vertically in the ash or laid flat directly on the surface (for short sticks).
 During burning, the lid can be left open, or closed when the incense is laid flat on the ash.

 Presentation

-Practical Information
+Practical information

 Place of manufacture: